andfanilo/vagrant-spark-zeppelin/README.md

 Add a message between the following lines:

 <hr>
-Boulanouar noureddine et Taleb Oussama
+Boulanouar noureddine et Taleb Oussama ont fais une modification :D
 <hr>

 With `$ git status` you can check the status of your Git repository.